Have you ever thrown a pebble into a pond and watched as the ripples spread outwards, touching everything in their path?

 Here are three things to keep in mind when checking in on your friend:

-- Don’t underestimate how much your friend will appreciate your check-in, even if it’s just a quick text or call.
+- Don’t underestimate how much your friend will appreciate your check-in, even just a quick text or call.

-- Make sure you’re actively listening and paying attention to how they’re feeling.
+- Ensure you’re actively listening and paying attention to their feelings.
 Sometimes all someone needs is a listening ear.

 - Encourage them to seek professional help if necessary and remind them of the importance of self-care.

-Remember, you don’t have to be their therapist or solve all their problems, but showing that you care can go a long way in helping them feel supported during tough times.
+Remember, you don’t have to be their therapist or solve all their problems but show that you can go a long way in helping them feel supported during tough times.

 So take the time to reach out and check in on your friends regularly – it could make all the difference.